clay1994/Nimo-Test/README.md

 Crypto Dashboard

 # How to run
-Clone the repo
+- Clone the repo.
-Run npm install
+- Run npm install.
-Then run npm start
+- Then run npm start.

-To run test cases
+# To run test cases
-Run npm test
+- Run npm test